 Session 3

-During this session, some students will practice reading out their film synopsis with feedback from the tutor.
 Students will then learn about the “industry” and how to get their films funded or commissioned.
 We’ll look at different examples of taster tapes and learn more about pitching our ideas.
+We’ll then start to think more about the practicalities of filmmaking.
+Students will look at example budgets, and think about how much money we actually need to make a film.
+We’ll think about insurance and what paperwork we need to have on a shoot.

 Homework: Make a taster tape